 Past Festival Themes / Public Conversationalists

-2011: The Body - Kareem Abdul-Jabbar, basketball icon; Anita Diamant, author; Thomas Lynch, poet.
+2011: The Body - Kareem Abdul-Jabbar, basketball icon; Anita Diamant, author; and Thomas Lynch, poet.

 2009: Inspiring Places - Former Indianapolis Mayor William Hudnut III, and Braddock, Pennsylvania Mayor John Fetterman.

 2008: Exploring Imagination - Producer, writer, and director Julie Dash; author, songwriter, and pastor Brian D. McLaren; and essayist and journalist Richard Rodriguez.

 2007: Living Generously - Patty Stonesifer, CEO of the Bill and Melinda Gates Foundation; Nathan Dungan, president and founder of Share Save Spend; and Dr. Bernice Johnson Reagon, singer, composer, founder of Sweet Honey in the Rock.

 2006: Tradition & Innovation - Author and human rights activist Sr. Joan Chittister, author and scholar Manning Marable, and Hoosier film writer/producer Angelo Pizzo.